tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 IETF Drafts
 draft-02
+- Shorten the protected record header and introduce an ultra-short version of the record header.
+- Reintroduce KeyUpdate, which works properly now that we have ACK.
+- Clarify the ACK rules.

+draft-01
 - Restructured the ACK to contain a list of packets and also be a record rather than a handshake message.